Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

  • It was a test-driven development; all functions of the server were tested by a corresponding test.

-The tcc-Videoconf-web-app is a doctor side video conferencing telemedicine web application (demonstration of frontend skill)
+The Django_project is a doctor side video conferencing telemedicine web application (demonstration of frontend skill)

  • It has Django backend and JavaScript/Jquery frontend.